supremex04/Questor/README.md

 ### Why Questor?
 There are various ways a person can access information from the internet.
+The traditional Google Search is highly effiecient in fetching relevant web pages based on user keyword but doesn't understand the actual context/meaning of the search query.
+Transformer based LLM search is also getting popular lately.
+But LLM's performance starts degrading as we narrow down the domain field and give more domain specific prompts

 ### Tech Stack